On the robustness of Quantum Phase Estimation to compute ground properties of many-electron systems: Remarks on the unitary operator approximation, and Trotter steps illustration

 The conditions developed above for QPE efficiency are exact if the implementation of the $U^{2^{q}}$, denoted by $\mathcal{S}(U^{2^q})$, are exact.
-However, corresponding implementations denoted by are often approximate and lead to a `perturbed' unitary than can be written (for an abstract Hamiltonian $H_\mathcal{S}$ sufficient for our further considerations):
+However, corresponding implementations denoted by $\mathcal{S}(U^{2^q})$ are often approximate and lead to a `perturbed' unitary than can be written (for an `effective' QPE Hamiltonian $H_\mathcal{S}$):